 Spring is arriving.
 The days are getting longer, the air is fresher, and the sunlight is brighter.
 Flowers and bushes are beginning to bloom.
 Tree sap is running and there are new baby animals in ...View Article

 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

 Thyroid disease is a common problem that can cause symptoms because of over- or under-function of the thyroid gland.
-The thyroid gland is an essential organ for producing thyroid hormones, which maintain are body metabolism.
-The thyroid gland is located in the front of the neck below the Adam's apple
+The thyroid gland is an essential organ for producing thyroid hormones, which maintain our body's metabolism.
+The thyroid gland is located in the front of the neck below the Adam's apple.

 10 Symptoms of thyroid problems

 Just as the types of thyroid conditions can vary, so can the symptoms of thyroid problems.